Microsoft Dataverse: the backbone of your Power Platform solutions

 • Existing enterprise data warehouse: If you already have a mature enterprise-level data warehouse, integrating it with Power Platform tools might be a better choice than replicating that data entirely within Dataverse.

 It’s important to note that it’s not always a matter of one option versus another.
-Solutions can lean on a combination of connectors to bring in external data and Dataverse to store core business entities and apply customized processes.
+Different solutions can lean on a combination of connectors to bring in external data and Dataverse to store core business entities and apply customized processes.
 For example, your company can pull in customer data from Salesforce through a connector and then store it in Dataverse along with additional relationship data specific to your business.

 Governance

-In the context of Microsoft Dataverse, governance is an umbrella term that covers policies, processes, and tools implemented to guarantee the data’s efficient and compliant use.
+In the context of Dataverse, governance is an umbrella term that covers policies, processes, and tools implemented to guarantee the data’s efficient and compliant use.
 Here are the critical aspects of Dataverse governance:

 Data security and access control